marcs-feh/marcs-feh/README.md

 # marcs-feh

-> "*He who is unfit to serve his fellow citizen, seeks to rule them*"

 Every software I create as a hobby is Libre, usually under a permissive license.
 The main target of my programs is POSIX systems, however Windows ports are never out of question if they are not super difficult to implement.

 Tools I use: